University of Tokyo Professor: Kenichi L. Ishikawa

 We conduct theoretical study related to light, laser, radiation, and ion beams.
 Now, we are one of the world-leading groups in ab-initio simulations of femtosecond-laser interaction with atoms and molecules, strong-field phenomena, high-harmonic generation, and attosecond laser science.
 We welcome enthusiastic members to strive for cutting-edge research together!

 Have you ever heard of any of these?

 “Attosecond science”, “high-field phenomena”, “time-dependent multi-electron theory”, “quantum chemistry”, “large scale electronic structure theory”, “density functional theory (DFT)”.
 If “yes”, bring a pencil and paper, or some computer skills to pioneer new areas of physics that surprise the world with us!

-University of Tokyo Principal Researcher: Kazuyuki Sakaue
+University of Tokyo Associate Professor: Kazuyuki Sakaue

 Advanced laser/quantum beam, such as free electron laser and high-order harmonic pulses, have a possibility to pioneer a novel laser material processing.
 I am experimentally investigating phenomena in irradiating such advanced sources to the materials cooperating with theoretical studies in Ishikawa Lab.